plone/guillotina/docs/source/developer/security.md

 }
 ```

-The different type of types are :
+The different types are:

-- Allow : you set it on the resource and the children will inherit
+- Allow: you set it on the resource and the children will inherit
-- Deny : you set in on the resource and the children will inherit
+- Deny: you set it on the resource and the children will inherit
-- AllowSingle : you set in on the resource and the children will not inherit
+- AllowSingle: you set it on the resource and the children will not inherit
-- Unset : you remove the setting
+- Unset: you remove the setting